What happens when women run the economy? We're about to find out

 Biden’s team takes shapehttps://graphics.reuters.com/USA-BIDEN/CABINET/yxmvjeyqkpr/

-(Reporting by Andrea Shalal; Additional reporting by Karin Strohecker; Editing by Heather Timmons and Andrea Ricci)
+(Reporting by Andrea Shalal; Additional reporting by Karin Strohecker; Editing by Heather Timmons, Andrea Ricci and Karishma Singh)

 ((andrea.shalal@tr.com; +1 202-815-7432;))